jingwang/upgradeManager/README.md

 **Topic**

-TOCLOUD_STATUS/$gatewayId
+TOCLOUD/STATUS/$gatewayId

 **Description**

-The gateway send this message to report its current software version and last-upgrade-timestamp
+The gateway sends this message to report its current software version and last-upgrade-timestamp

 **Direction**